MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-build-ai-agent-foundry-azure-database-postgresql.md

 Show modern apartments near downtown.
 ```

+   > **Note:** You might get a "Error Too Many Requests", if so, pick a different model in the agent configuration that is less busy and save the agent, or wait a few minutes and try again.

 Try other variations you can think of!

 The agent calls the Function, which embeds and queries PostgreSQL, then summarizes the results.

 ## Task 6 – Clean up